TwitchLib/TwitchLib/README.md

 </p>

 ## About
 TwitchLib is a powerful C# library that allows for interaction with various Twitch services like chat, whispers, API, and PubSub event system.
+There is a public [Discord server](https://discord.gg/8NXaEyV).
 Below are the descriptions of the core components that make up TwitchLib.

 * **TwitchClient**: Handles chat and whisper Twitch services.
 Complete with a suite of events that fire for virtually every piece of data received from Twitch.
 * **TwitchAPI**: With complete v3 and v5 endpoints, TwitchAPI is a static asynchronous class that allows for modifying of virtually all Twitch account properties and fetching of Twitch data.
 The class also sports undocumented endpoints and thirdparty endpoints.